ECB promises 'firm' roll-out of money printing

 For now though, the 1 trillion-euro-plus money printing scheme to buy chiefly government bonds is underpinning confidence.

-"The implementation of our asset purchase program is proceeding smoothly," said Draghi.
+"The implementation of our asset purchase programme is proceeding smoothly," said Draghi.

 "There is clear evidence that monetary policy measures ... are effective.
 Financial market conditions and the cost of external finance for the private sector have eased considerably."

 Draghi said there were plenty of bonds to buy.
 "We don't see any problems," he said.
-"Our program is flexible enough in any event to be adjusted if circumstances were to change."
+"Our programme is flexible enough in any event to be adjusted if circumstances were to change."

 (Additional reporting by Marc Jones in Frankfurt and George Georgiopoulos in Athens.
 Writing by Mike Peacock and John O'Donnell.
 Editing by Jeremy Gaunt)